Heroic-Games-Launcher/HeroicGamesLauncher/.github/pull_request_template.md

 ----------------------------------

 Use the following Checklist if you have changed something on the Backend or Frontend:

+- [ ] Created / Updated Tests
+- [ ] Created / Updated documentation

 Tested on a Clean Install with AppImage:
-- [ ] Created / Updated Tests
 - [ ] Login
 - [ ] Download a Game
 - [ ] Import a Game